nicklockwood/StringCoding/README.md

 These methods work like the standard KVC setValue:forKey: and setValue:forKeyPath: methods except that the value is always a string and will automatically be converted to the correct type, provided that the type is known.
 Attempting to set a property of an unknown type will throw an exception.
 This can be fixed on a per case basis by adding a specific string setter method (see below).

+Note: By default, StringCoding swizzles `setValue:forKey:` and `setValue:forKeyPath:` to call the setStringValue equivalents when appropriate.
+This means that it is not neccesary for you to call setStringValue: explicitly unless you have disabled swizzling using the SC_SWIZZLE_ENABLED macro (see swizzling note below).

 NSString Extension Methods
 ----------------------------